 HbA1C is a measurement of the amount of glycosylated hemoglobin in your blood.
-Glycosylated hemoglobin is a molecule that attaches to glucose (blood sugar) in red blood cells.
+Glycosylated hemoglobin is created when glucose (blood sugar) attaches to the hemoglobin in red blood cells.
 The Higher the HbA1C you have the more glucose in your blood over a 2-3 month period of time.
-For optimum control the HbA1C test should be taken every 3 months.
-And life changes should be taken into consideration obtain as close to normal as possible.
+For optimum management of diabetes, the HbA1C test should be taken every 3 months.

-Normal levels for diabetics are 7% and below if your child’s HbA1c is higher then 8% depending on age, (set by American diabetes Association) then treatment (insulin, quantity of blood tests, etc.), exercise, or diet need changing.
+Normal levels for people with diabetes are 7% and below.
+If your child’s HbA1c is higher then 8% depending on age, (set by American diabetes Association) then treatment (insulin, quantity of blood tests, etc.), exercise, or diet need changing.

-A hemoglobin A1c level less than 7 percent means that the blood sugar should rarely go above 150 mg/dl during self-monitoring blood glucose before meals over a 3-month period.
-On average a non-diabetic person HbA1c level is between 4 to 6 percent.
+A hemoglobin A1c level less than 7%means that the blood sugar should only go above 150 mg/dl after a snack or meal for a few hours.
+On average, a person without diabetes HbA1c level is between 4 to 6 percent.
 Blood sugars of 70 mg/dl, or lower are dangerous and should be avoided.

-Most doctors I have encountered want your sugar levels to be between 70-120 mg/dl but my recommendation is a target area of 80 to 160mg/dl for adults with a goal of 100mg/dl relives emotion stress and pressure and is more obtainable.
+Most doctors I have encountered want your sugar levels to be between 70-120 mg/dl but my recommendation is a target area of 80 to 140mg/dl for adults with a goal of 100mg/dl.
+This blood glucose range is less stressful on the individual living with diabetes and is more obtainable.
 The American Diabetes Association has set age appropriate levels:

-- For children younger then 6 years old, the target is 8.5 percent
+- For children younger then 6 years old, the target is 8.5%

-- For six to 12 year olds, the target is under 8 percent
+- For six to 12 year olds, the target is under 8%

-- For adults, the target is under 7 percent
+- For adults, the target is under 7%